-- 1. The password of length n is split into n partial passwords, each missing one character. - 2.
-The partial passwords are concatenated with a salt before being hashed. - 3.
-Pseudorandom permutations within the set of character codes are computed (generally [0, 255]), based on the hashes, using Brassard's algorithm [9]. - 4.
-Each excluded character and all the adjoining ones on the keyboard are encoded using the corresponding permutation. - 5.
-The user sends the login message, a list of n (hash, number list) pairs. - 6.
-If one hash is correct, and the stored number is in the corresponding list, the server authenticates the user.
+1) The password of length n is split into n partial passwords, each missing one character.

+- The partial passwords are concatenated with a salt1 before being hashed. - 3) Pseudorandom permutations within the set of character codes are computed (generally [0, 255]), based on the hashes, using Brassard's algorithm [28]. - 4) Each excluded character and all the adjoining ones on the keyboard are encoded using the corresponding permutation. - 5) The user sends the login message, a list of n (hash, number list) pairs. - 6) If one hash is correct, and the stored number is in the corresponding list, the server authenticates the user.

 The framework shown here extends this idea and adds insertion and transposition tolerance, by removing two adjacent characters and computing the hashes, and sending the images of the missing characters through different permutations.
 The three algorithms of the framework are shown in the following pages: key-setting in Algorithm 1, key-checking in Algorithm 2 and key-sending in Algorithm 3.
 Then comes some reflections on the design choices, and security properties in the following section.
-A more detailed explanation of the algorithms is found in the Appendix.